Intervention/docs/image/v3/getting-started/frameworks.md

 Now you can configure the driver of Intervention Image.
 By default, the bundle is using the GD library with Intervention Image.
-This and others options can be easily configured by creating a file `config/packages/intervention_image.yaml` and setting the driver class and the default options as follows.
+This and others options can be configured by creating a file `config/packages/intervention_image.yaml` and setting the driver class and the default options as follows.

 ```yaml
 intervention_image: